 Words: 868

 Studying differences in populations or treatments between groups often has to do with investigation phenotypic plasticity: the differences in phenotypes seen by the same genotype.
-This can be elucidated by measuring differences in gene expression, however there might not always be a causal relationship between the two (ie. Epigenetic effects).
-Experiments on gene expression between “treatment” groups, pertaining to climate change variables, are seen in Lee et al. (2016) and Bernal et al. (2018).
+This can be quantified by measuring differences in gene expression, however there might not always be a causal relationship between the two (ie. Epigenetic effects).
+Experiments on gene expression using climate change variables, are seen in Lee et al. (2016) and Bernal et al. (2018).
 In contrast, Lohman et al. (2017) use gene expression differences to study local adaptation and decreased selection pressure against invaders into a locally adapted environment.

-Our desire to understand what our natural populations have to face, and how they will face it, is a major driver of research into using gene expression analysis to study projected environmental conditions that will occur with this planet’s climate change trajectory.
+Our desire to understand how natural populations face environmental variation is a major driver of research into using gene expression analysis to study projected environmental conditions that will occur with this planet’s climate change trajectory.
 For marine systems, two variables are most commonly studied: temperature increase (Bernal et al. 2018), and ocean acidification (Lee et al. 2016).
-A great strength of both of these studies is that they used transgenerational approaches when measuring phenotypic plasticity.
+A strength of both of these studies is that they used transgenerational approaches to measure phenotypic plasticity.
 Bernal et. al (2018) used stepwise increases in water temperature to compare the expression patterns of damselfish.
 They also compared expression patterns with phenotypic measurements, such as metabolic rate and aerobic scope.
-This allowed them to have confidence in their observation of upregulated Gene Ontology (GO) enriched terms for metabolism in the step +3.0 degree fish, because they also had the higher increased basal metabolic rate measurements.
+This allowed them to find upregulated Gene Ontology (GO) enriched terms for metabolism in the step +3.0 degree fish, an expected result given they also had the higher increased basal metabolic rate measurements.
 Transgenerational increases in temperature had a different effect on gene expression than sustained or harsh increases, thus Bernal et. al (2018) showed the importance of studying climate change scenarios on a more realistic scale.

 Lee et. al (2016) went a step further in their experimental design; because they studied the bacteria Trichodesmium after 4 years of treatment to varying CO2 regimes, they could investigate the long-term change of phenotypic plasticity to adaptation, or genetic assimilation to their original plastic response.
 Their experimental design allowed them to elucidate this by comparing the differentially expressed genes (DEGs) between high CO2 selected, acute CO2 stress, and high CO2 selected transferred to low CO2 expression.
 These all had the same expression pattern, suggesting genetic assimilation to the high CO2.
 They further observed sigma factor expression change only in the high CO2 selected treatment, and they concluded that that was only due to adaptation and not phenotypic plasticity.
 An important consideration for both Lee et. al (2016) and Bernal et. al (2018) is the considerable effort it may take to associate GO enriched terms with the treatment experienced, the many DEGs that do not have annotations or terms, and the limitations that still occur with transgenerational plasticity (Donelson et al. 2018).